samyarsadat/MBI5026-Matrix/README.md

 <br>

 The only difference is in the software.
-You have to make sure that the first 5 bytes of data sent are for the first row of the first module, and the second 5 bytes for the first row of the second module, and so on (ignoring the empty bytes here), and you must extend the display buffers vertically.
+You have to make sure that the first 5 bytes of data sent are for the first row of the first module, and the second 5 bytes for the first row of the second module, and so on (ignoring the empty bytes here), and you must extend the display buffers vertically (or interleave the data and store it in a single, 16-pixel high buffer.
+The exact implementation is a matter of taste).

 <br>

 ### What About Both?
-You can combine these techniques to daisy-chain as many displays as you want, both vertically and horizontally, given that you have a sufficiently large display buffer and a sufficiently performant microcontroller.
+You can combine these techniques to daisy-chain as many displays as you want, both vertically and horizontally, assuming you have sufficiently large display buffers and a sufficiently performant microcontroller.

 <br>